Duccio di Buoninsegna (d. 1319)

 I mean, brothers and sisters, the appointed time has grown short; from now on, let even those who have wives be as though they had none, and those who mourn as though they were not mourning, and those who rejoice as though they were not rejoicing, and those who buy as though they had no possessions, and those who deal with the world as though they had no dealings with it.
 For the present form of this world is passing away.

 The shortest sermon in the Book,

 We know its size, for on the ground

 And thus the author makes us smile

-To see how little Jonah said
+To see what little Jonah said

 To turn the whole place on its head.

 In Galilee, he then proclaimed

 Good news; and with a scant nine words,